indra-ehep/KinFit_Skim/README.md

 A brief discussion of the main folders is provided below.

-- **Skim_NanoAOD** : In current study we filter out a subsample of the full Run2 data and called it as Skim file.
-This particular folder is dedicated for that task.
+- **Skim_NanoAOD** : In current study we filter out a subset of the full Run2 data relevant for out analysis.
+This process is generally called as skimming and files are therefore known as Skim files.
+The codes of this folder is dedicated for skimming the data.
-- **CBA_Skim** : In next step we process the Skim files to apply various corrections and scale factors.
-We finally produce the output histograms and trees for the calculation of upper limit.
+- **CBA_Skim** : In next step, we process the Skim files and apply various corrections and scale factors.
+This finally produce the output histograms and trees for the calculation of upper limit.
 - **Limit** : The codes for limit calculation can be found in this folder.

 The analysis requires the creation of some efficiency and resolution files, which are used during the processing of Skim file in *CBA_Skim*.